-Conditions and restrictions imposed by the Board of Selectmen under the authority of this section shall relate only to the physical development and operation of the property and may include, but shall not be limited to, the following:
+Conditions and restrictions imposed by the Select Board under the authority of this section shall relate only to the physical development and operation of the property and may include, but shall not be limited to, the following:

 - 1. Limitation of the number and type of permitted uses of the property. - 2.
-The height and lot coverage of any structure. - 3.
-The setback of any structure. - 4.
-The lot standards. - 5.
-The hours of operation for the proposed use. - 6.
-The installation, operation and maintenance of physical improvements, such as parking lots, traffic control devices, fencing, shrubbery and screening. - 7.
-The creation of open space areas or buffer zones. - 8.
-The dedication of property for public purposes, such as streets, parks, utility systems, and conservation easements.
+Restriction on the scale and density of development. - 3.
+Specifications for the design and layout of the building(s), accessory buildings and other site improvements. - 4.
+Contributions toward the provision of municipal services required by or a result of the development - 5.
+The lot standards. - 6.
+The hours of operation for the proposed use. - 7.
+The creation or preservation of open space areas or buffer zones, protection of natural areas and historic features. - 8.
+The dedication of property, undeveloped or improved, for public purposes, such as streets, sidewalks and trails, parks, utility systems, and conservation easements. - 9.
+Schedules for commencement and completion of construction. - 10.
+Provisions for enforcement and remedies for breach of any condition restrictions. - 11.
+Performance guarantees securing completion and maintenance of improvements, and guarantees against defects.